Nancy Virginia Weare spent 33 years at her family’s summer camp at Plum Island. In 1993, after Nancy retired, she wrote “Plum Island: The Way It Was.”

 Standing 14′ high and about 12′ wide, the new bronze sculpture by Chris Williams on North Main St. in Ipswich honors the town’s creative community.
 It was conceived and funded by Ipswich resident Richard Silverman as a tribute to his late wife Robin Silverman.

-Groveland, MA was settled asthe East Parish of Bradford, a part of the town of Rowley in the early Colonial era.
-Before Bradford was separated from Rowley in 1672, it was called “Rowley on the Merrimack”, or just “Merrimack”.
-Bradford in turn was annexed by Haverhill in 1897 after […]
+Groveland, MA was settled as the East Parish of Bradford, a part of the town of Rowley.
+Before Bradford was separated from Rowley in 1672, it was called “Rowley on the Merrimack.”

-The town of West Newbury provides the following history: West Newbury’s history as a town began in 1635 when 23 men and their families, all from England, sailed through Plum Island Sound and up the Parker River, landing in Newbury.
-As more settlers arrived and families increased, land […]
+West Newbury’s history as a town began in 1635 when 23 men and their families, all from England, sailed through Plum Island Sound and up the Parker River, landing in Newbury.
+As more settlers arrived and families increased, land in Newbury became scarce, and some people moved westward to the “upper woods” beyond the Artichoke River.

 Merrimac sits on the Merrimack river abutting the southeastern border of New Hampshire.
 Settled by the English in 1638 as a part of Salisbury and later as a part of Amesbury around the village of Merrimacport, it was known throughout the seventeenth and eighteenth centuries as an agricultural and […]